background

 Copilot won, but this was disappointing across the board.
 Shortcut and Claude — the otherwise front runners — hallucinated significant portions of historical data.
 In both cases, the errors were subtle enough to be dangerous — slightly incorrect line items, all adding up to correct subtotals.
 (Shortcut’s second attempt returned almost no mistakes, Claude continued to generate bad data.)

 Fixing this would require careful cell-by-cell auditing that takes longer than just inputting the numbers yourself.
-We were so surprised by the volume of mistakes by both that we gave it a second them both a second chance to see if the result would be different.
+We were so surprised by the volume of mistakes that we reran the prompt a second time with both Shortcut and Claude to see if the result would be different.
+In fairness, they were better the second time – especially Shortcut – but in real life no Analyst will be rerunning the model multiple times in the hopes it gets better – so no extra points for that.

 Claude hallucination